lima-vm/alpine-lima/README.md

 Right now the "std" edition also installs `qemu-aarch64` and configures it via `binfmt_misc` to be able to run Apple Silicon binaries.
 This is not the whole `qemu-openrc` package, but just the minimal subset for this one architecture, plus the configuration script.

+### Docker: de

+The "de" edition is the same as "std" plus `docker` pre-installed, that is: Docker Engine.

 ### Kubernetes: k3s

 The "k3s" edition is the same as "ci" plus `k3s` pre-installed.
 This is still subject to change.